Understanding Economics Analysis

 The programme is a one-year Master’s in Economics.
 It comprises 60 credits (1 credit = 1 ECTS) and it starts in the beginning of September, which is the start of the autumn semester.

 The programme focuses on applied microeconomic analysis.
 All courses and supervision are given in English.
 The first semester (autumn) of the programme is composed of four courses.
-The second semester (spring) includes two courses.
-The final course is a Master’s thesis of 15 credits in Economics.
-Four courses in Economics are the same as for the Business Intelligence (BI) Master’s Programme.
-The writing of a Master’s thesis forms the final course.
+The second semester (spring) includes two courses and a Master’s thesis of 15 credits in Economics.

 Semester 1 (Autumn)